znob/sql-sports-leagues-lab-nyc-career-ds-102218/README.md

 > **Note:** `select_name_of_player_with_shortest_name`

-> This query requires you to select the player with the the shortest name.
+> This query requires you to select the name of the player with the the shortest name.
 Check out the [LENGTH function](https://www.w3schools.com/sql/func_mysql_length.asp).
 Is there a sorting method we can use to sort the values returned by the LENGTH function?

+## Summary

+In this lab we started out by creating tables.
+We made our tables so that they would have many-to-many, has-many, and belongs-to relationships, enabling us to query information related to records accross tables.
+We then practiced seeding our database with information on teams, players, and games.
+Next, we wrote SQL statements that updated records in our database with new names.
+Finally, we wrote more complex SQL statements that queried and returned information from our database.